deepjavalibrary/djl/jupyter/README.md

-# DeepJavaLibrary - Jupyter notebooks
+# DJL - Jupyter notebooks

 ## Overview

-This folder contains tutorials that teach you how to achieve basic AI tasks with DeepJavaLibrary API.
+This folder contains tutorials that teach you how to achieve basic AI tasks with Deep Java Library (DJL).

 ## List of tutorials